Welcome

 About the Process

 I do not make the glass itself, as I am often asked.
-Glass is stained in large glass-blowing hotshops requiring special machinery and high temps.
+Glass is made in large glass-blowing hotshops requiring special machinery and high temps.
+They start with silica sand, soda ash, and limestone, and then add metallic salts to make the glass colorful.
 It is then purchased by artists like me to use in projects of all kinds!

-Stained glass comes in sheets.
+Stained glass comes in flat sheets.
 Creating a stained glass suncatcher requires the following steps:

 1) Make your pattern, 2) Cut the glass into your pattern’s shape by scoring and breaking it into the shapes you want (this part is as hard as it sounds!), 3) Grind each shard of glass into perfect form to match the pattern, 4) Wrap each shard of glass in copper foil, 5) Solder the pieces together using a tin/lead solder mixture, and 6) Clean, patina, and polish the piece!
 It’s a very intensive, meticulous, hands-on process.
 Each step requires special tools and techniques.
 The hard work that goes into each piece makes it so special when it’s complete!